joegibes/apnea-score/PROJECT_PLAN.md

 - **Storage:**
   - Store merged session DataFrames in a standardized format (e.g., Parquet or HDF5) for efficient future access and analysis.
   - Only retain the columns/signals of interest to minimize storage and processing overhead.

+## Workflow for Efficient Feature Extraction (2025-06-26)

+1. **User Input:** User selects/uploads the BRP and PLD EDF files for a single night/session.
+2. **Efficient Data Processing:**
+   - Load and merge the required signals (see above) using optimized, vectorized pandas/numpy operations.
+   - Store the merged DataFrame in an efficient format (Parquet/HDF5) for downstream analysis.
+3. **Fast Breath Separation:**
+   - Run a highly efficient breath separation algorithm (optimized for speed and memory usage) on the Flow.40ms signal.
+   - The algorithm should be faster than the current notebook implementation, suitable for 5-8 hours of 25Hz data.
+4. **Feature Extraction:**
+   - Extract features for each breath, using Flow.40ms as the main signal, but leveraging additional signals (e.g., FlowLim.2s, MinVent.2s) for advanced features like flow limitation and periodic/cyclic breathing.

+## Efficiency Requirements
+- All algorithms must be highly efficient and scalable to handle high-frequency (25Hz), long-duration (5-8 hour) data.
+- Use vectorized operations and avoid unnecessary data copies or slow Python loops wherever possible.

 Our strategy is to overcome this limitation by:
 1.  **Implementing Directly Possible Features:** We will implement the features from the paper that can be derived from airflow and SpO2.